 The Fate of Everything

 The state of the universe and its ultimate fate are hotly debated topics in the scientific community.
-Will the cosmos continue to expand forever?
+Will the cosmos experience an infinite expansion?
 Is its fate to grow darker and colder until it finally "burns out" and becomes incapable of producing light or sustaining life?

 Of old You have laid the foundation of the earth, and the heavens are the work of Your hands.
 They shall perish, but You shall endure; yea, all of them shall become old like a garment; like a vesture You shall change them, and they shall be changed (Psalm 102:25 - 26, see also Hebrews 1:10 - 12).